jnozzi/cocoadev.com/markdown/ClassPosing.md

 Pretty much.
 If you look at the strings the runtime print out, it's actually

- General/NSObject -- %General/NSWindow -- %General/NSWindow -- General/NSWindow
+ NSObject -- %NSWindow -- %NSWindow -- NSWindow
                        \- WindowOne \-WindowTwo

-    %General/NSWindow isn't a class that can be referenced by name anyway, so, uh, I guess it doesn't matter that two classes have the same name.
+    %NSWindow isn't a class that can be referenced by name anyway, so, uh, I guess it doesn't matter that two classes have the same name.

 Note something weird:  post posing,     [MyWindow isKindOfClass:[NSWindow class]] is false.